-Walk: you’d be surprised by how far you can walk once you get used to it.
-We’ve had quite a few weekends where we’ve walked 15kms or more.
-When walking on my own I use the time to listen to podcasts, audio books or music.
-When walking as a family we have interesting discussions and sometimes we do photography walks.
+When walking on my own I listen to podcasts, audiobooks or music.
+When walking as a family we have interesting discussions and sometimes do photography walks.
 If you wanted, you could look for help wanted signs and get paid $1 to upload them to Indeed.

-Bikes: get a bike plus helmet (check freecycle, your tip shop or groups on Facebook for a free one) and use it instead of a car.
-Many cities have well planned bike paths now to help more people ride instead of drive.
+Get a bike plus helmet (check freecycle, your tip shop or groups on Facebook for a free one) and use it instead of a car.
+Many cities have well-planned bike paths now to help more people ride instead of drive.

-Free Uber ride: you can get one free trip with Uber (value varies depending on where you live) if you download the app and use the code kyliet591ue.
+Get one free trip with Uber (value varies depending on where you live) by downloading the app and using the code kyliet591ue.

 Childcare can cost as much as one income in some areas, greatly reducing the motivation and capacity for many mothers to return to work after children.
 To get free childcare arrange childcare swaps.
 I know various groups of mothers who each take a turn looking after the kids one day a week.
 This means everyone can work and the children are taken care of for no cost.